JoseMoreno2311/JoseMoreno2311/README.md

 ## Introduction

 Hello there!
 I'm Jose Moreno, a cybersecurity enthusiast from Houston, TX.
-I hold an Associate Degree in Cybersecurity, graduating Magna Cum Laude, and I'm currently in my senior year pursuing a Bachelor's Degree in Cybersecurity, also with a Magna Cum Laude distinction.
+I hold an Associate Degree in Cybersecurity, graduating Magna Cum Laude, and I'm currently in my senior year pursuing a Bachelor's Degree in Cybersecurity.
 I'm passionate about cybersecurity and excited to connect with fellow enthusiasts like you!

 ## Skills